WATonomous/infrastructure-support/MANUAL.md

 ## Maintenance and outages

 - VMs in the server cluster may go down due to e.g. power outage, university network outage, and runaway processes.
 To check whether a machine is up, go to https://status.watonomous.ca
 - Maintenance will be scheduled periodically.
-Notices will be posted in advance in the issues section and @WATonomous/teleport-users-terraform will be notified.
+Notices will be posted in advance in [Discussions](https://github.com/WATonomous/infrastructure-support/discussions?discussions_q=label%3Amaintenance) and [@WATonomous/compute-cluster-users](https://github.com/orgs/WATonomous/teams/compute-cluster-users) will be notified.
 Please ensure that you [enable notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications) to receive these notices.

 ## Tips and Tricks